 - Biometric data, in so far as it permits identification of an individual

-We might need to ask you whether you have a disability in order to make access arrangements if you wish to attend an event organised by the Advancement office.
+We might need to ask you whether you have a disability or specific dietary requirements, which may be held for religious reasons, in order to make access arrangements if you wish to attend an event organised by the Advancement office.
 We will not ask you for any other type of Special Category Data.
-We ask for your explicit consent to process this sensitive data, and will inform you exactly what information we need and why, and you will always be able to withdraw your consent at any time.
+We will always ask you for this information, and you do not have to provide it.
+Once you provide the data, we process it to comply with equality and health and safety law, and to ensure you receive an appropriate service from us, and fair and lawful treatment.

 There are circumstances in which we will not ask your consent to process Special Category of criminal convictions data, such as: